farovictor/bifrost/README.md

 docker-compose up -d
 ```

+The stack runs a one-off `setup-job` that creates an `admin` user in the
+`demo-org` organization.
+The `bifrost` service only starts once this job
+completes successfully.

 This brings up the stack in the background on the default ports.
 When finished,
 tear it down with: